Sbusiso-Phakathi/abbylingual/README.md

 * Google Translator – Since the LLama model has limitations in supporting South African languages, this translator bridges the gap by translating input and output messages to and from the LLama model.

 * South African Language Detector – A custom-trained model designed to detect the language used by the user.
 It assigns the correct language code to Google Translator for accurate translation.
-(The trained model is available on my profile.)

 * Google Speech-to-Text Services – This includes:

-- A speech language detector that identifies the spoken language.
+1. A speech language detector that identifies the spoken language.

-- A transcription model that converts recorded speech into text before passing it to the LLama model for processing.
+2. A transcription model that converts recorded speech into text before passing it to the LLama model for processing.

 *Deployment*